 Hamster with a Head Tilt

-The vestibular system contributes to balance and sense of spatial orientation.
-Together with the cochlea, a part of the auditory system, it constitutes the labyrinth of the inner ear.
+The vestibular system contributes to balance and sense of spatial orientation together with the cochlea, a part of the auditory system; it constitutes the labyrinth of the inner ear.
 Disease of the vestibular system can take different forms but nearly always induces instability.
 Common signs of vestibular syndrome in a hamster may include falling over (loss of balance) stumbling, a head tilt, rotation of the head with one ear held lower than the other.
-Vestibular disease is caused by an inner ear infection, trauma, or tumors of the ear canal.
+Vestibular disease may be caused by a trauma, or tumors of the ear canal.
 This can affect the head and neck of the hamster in which the head may be held or tilted to one side.
-This is not a genetic disorder but one that is caused by an illness, inner ear infections are the most common cause.
+This is not a genetic disorder but one that is caused by an illness, inner ear infections are the most common causes.

 A head tilt is a sign of inner ear (Vestibular) disease.
 The animal will have the inability to co-ordinate voluntary muscular movements.
-Changes in head and neck positions are relayed through the inner ear this affects the nerves to the brain.
+Changes in head and neck positions are relayed through the inner ear and this affects the nerves to the brain.
 Infection can enter through the external ear or through the blood stream.
-Tumors and trauma are another cause of vestibular disease.
-Tumors of the ear canal can lead to bleeding from the ear leading to infections.
+Tumors and trauma are another cause of vestibular disease as tumors of the ear canal can lead to bleeding from the ear leading to infections.

-This is a condition that can be treated by your vet with antibiotics and supportive care therapy from you.
+Inner ear infections can be treated by a veterinarian with antibiotics and supportive care therapy from you.
 The prognosis is good and the vast majority will recover most of their normal head position and lead normal lives.

 stroke